Motor Vehicle Excise

 - 5th year after manufacture and the rest of the vehicle's life: 10% of MSRP

 Your vehicle's MSRP is not determined by the town of Orleans; these prices are set by the vehicle manufacturers themselves and indexed by the MA RMV.
 Whether your vehicle was made in 1969, 1999 or 2019, its MSRP will be the same for as long as it's on the road.
-Your vehicle's current resale value or present condition doesn't factor into the calculation at all.
+Your vehicle's current resale value or the price you paid for it doesn't factor into the calculation at all.
 If you'd like to see your vehicle's original MSRP, the NADA guide is a good resource to check.
 If you find that your vehicle's MSRP is incorrect, you should notify the RMV immediately so the price index can be corrected, as the Assessing office is unable to do this.

 Download a Motor Vehicle Excise Abatement Application (PDF).